-Boats have always been a big part of our life and after selling the gliders, we bought a Ranger 20, a Wayfarer and finally the Monk.
+Boats have always been a big part of our life, having sailed a Wayfarer that we bought in Wroxham, England for four years while we lived in Brussels.
+After selling the gliders, we bought another sailboat, a Ranger 20, then another Wayfarer and finally the Monk.
 After building a PaperJet 14 and rebuilding the Monk, I sold the Monk to a couple in Nanaimo, B.C..

 My wife Renee and I have two cats and a Newfie mixed with Golden Retriever named Zeke.

 After selling the Citroen, the gliders and the boat, I bought three 1971/72 Honda SL 350’s and restored them, learned to ride a motorcycle and got my endorsement in August 2013.
 After selling those bikes to collectors in the midwest and Utah, I acquired another dream – a 1995 Lotus Esprit S4 in British Racing Green.